EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/05-design-ideation.md

 | The user needs tubing that is easier to install on connectors without requiring additional tools or techniques. (explicit) | Quick connections  | The product should include quick connect ends. |
 | The user needs tubing that is easier to install on connectors without requiring additional tools or techniques. (explicit) | Memory tubing      | The product should have tubing that expands when heated and shrinks when cooled. |

-The total list of features can be found right here:
+The total list of features can be found right ["here:"](https://egr304-2025-f-102.github.io/Appendix/App-Design-Ideation/)
 ![Features by Person](featuresAssignmentImages/FeaturesUnderIndividual.jpg)

 From there we decided to group them into 6 categories that represented the overall theme of the features.
 Even if that theme was not intended by the original developer.